 Prices accurate at time of writing

-If you need a tiny bit more versatility out of your multitool, SOG’s Power Access Deluxe is worth taking a look at.
+If you need a tiny bit more versatility out of your multitool, SOG’s Power Access Deluxe is worth checking out.

-Coming in at a bit less than Leatherman’s Wave+, the PAD has all of the features you’d expect out of a multitool, with the addition of SOG’s handy little magnetic hex driver to boot!
+Coming in at a bit less expensive than Leatherman’s Wave+, the PAD has all of the features you’d expect out of a multitool, but includes a handy little magnetic hex driver!

 The pliers are also slightly thicker than the Wave+, but the difference isn’t super huge.